fiddleplum/modern-app/readme.md

 # Modern App

-In the modern environment of npm, webpack, and so many other dependencies, getting a simple web application can be a pain.
-This is a nice template upon which to build your application.
+In the modern JavaScript environment of npm, webpack, and so many other dependencies, creating a simple web application can be a pain.
+This is a nice template to start you off well.

 ## Depndencies